funvill/funvill.github.io/_posts/2023-03-26-idea058-a-quotable-book-in-a-million-parts.md

 There are many examples of how to transform the source artwork into something else.
 I am going to use “this idea (058)” as the basis for the next couple of days of [ideas](https://blog.abluestar.com/projects/2023-100-ideas/).

 - [Day 059](/idea059-alices-adventures-in-wonderland-in-a-million-parts) - **Alices Adventures in Wonderland in a million parts** - Stained glass windows for each location in Alice's Adventures in Wonderland
+- [Day 060](/idea060-the-little-prince-in-a-million-parts) - **The Little Prince in a million parts** - Layered paper craft light boxes of the different chapters of The Little Prince

 #### Idea 058